gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/New-AadrmRightsDefinition.md

 EXTRACT: Interpreted by most applications as allowed to copy the content to the clipboard or otherwise extract the content in unencrypted form.

-VIEWRIGHTSDATA: Interpreted by applications as allowed to view the policy on the document.

-EDITRIGHTSDATA: Interpreted by applications as allowed to modify the policy on the document.

 OBJMODEL: Interpreted by most applications as allowed to access the document programmatically; for example, by using macros.

 EXPORT: Interpreted by most applications as allowed to save the file in unencrypted form.
 For example, this right allows you to save in a different file format that does not support protection.